whitelamp-uk/blotto2/README.md

 Then use blotto.bash to pull the data in from the origin database:

-/bin/bash /some-path-to-blotto2/scripts/blotto.bash
-           -c some_existing_blotto_db
-             /some-blotto-config/my_org.cfg.php
+root>$ /bin/bash /home/mark/blotto/blotto2/scripts/blotto.bash -c existing_db /my/clone.cfg.php

-The new BLOTTO_MAKE_DB now has all the cumulative/underivable/audit data from some_existing_blotto_db.
-See the variable $tables in scripts/clone.php
+The new BLOTTO_MAKE_DB will then have the data from a selection of tables from existing_db.
+See the variable "$tables" in scripts/clone.php

-These are the tables cloned because they have least one column cannot be derived from anywhere else (eg found in payment data or derivable through calculation).
+This selection is cloned because at least one column in these tables cannot be derived from payment data or by calculation.